KAS 3348 MIRAVISTA

 Within 30 business days, or provide written notice of an extension where additional time is required to fulfill the request or;

 Within the time required under the SPA for records under Section 35 of the Act.

-7.6 If a request is refused in full or in part, we will notify the Owner in writing, providing the reaspons for refusal and the recourse available.
+7.6 If a request is refused in full or in part, we will notify the Owner in writing, providing the reasons for refusal and the recourse available.

 Policy 8 - Questions and Complaints: The Role of the Privacy Officer or designated individual

-8.1 We will appoint a Privacy Officer who is responsible for ensuring Miravista’s compliance with this policy and the Pf PA.
+8.1 We will appoint a Privacy Officer who is responsible for ensuring Miravista compliance with this policy and the Strata Property Act.

 8.2 Owners should direct any complaints, concerns or questions regarding Miravista’s compliance in writing to the Privacy Officer.
 If the Privacy Officer is unable to resolve the concern, the Owner may also write to the Information and Privacy Commissioner of British Columbia.